ibm-cloud-docs/apps/creds_cf.md

 The rest of the documentation from the prior subsection once again applies.
 The `IBMCloudEnv` library abstracts the retrieval of the values from the environment in which the application runs.

 The library abstracts some complexity in retrieving environment values from Cloud Foundry.
 In Cloud Foundry, a running application is provided with an environment variable named `VCAP_SERVICES` whose value is stringified JSON, and has holds the values for bound service credentials, no matter if the service is a service instance _in_ the Cloud Foundry space or a user-defined service value.
 The top-level keys in the parsed JSON from `VCAP_SERVICES` environment variable are the Cloud Foundry `label` associated with the services that are Cloud Foundry-based, and the key `user-provided` whose value holds an array of credentials for all of the "user-provided" services.

-**Caution**:  Similar to the caution expressed in the referred section, environment preparation is _always_ performed for all credentials for all resources that are associated with an app, and all `services` are listed in the `manifest.yml`, but _not all credential references_ are placed in the `mappings.json` file.
-In these cases, you're required to place such references yourself.
-Once you decide on a target deployment, and don't need the abstraction of the `IBMCloudEnv` library, refer to the "Your Code + (target deployment)" section that fits with your decision.

-**Double Caution**:  Some starter kits don't include the reference to the `IBMCloudEnv` dependency, the `manifest.yml`, or the `mappings.json` files at all.